 It’s been about a month since Steve Jobs announced that he was stepping down as CEO of Apple.
 People weren’t surprised.
 He has been battling his health for a long time.
-Jobs is an amazing man.
-He understands business, technology, and probably most importantly, customers.
+Jobs is an amazing man who knows it is all about the customer.
+He understands business, technology, and, probably most importantly, customers.

 More than leading an organization that delivers great customer service, Jobs was an innovator.
-He recognized not just what customers wanted, but what customers needed – before they even knew they needed it.
+Able to recognize not just what customers wanted but what customers needed – before they even knew they needed it.
 He literally created industries with this forward thinking type of innovation.
-He was first to market with products that were unproven, but quickly turned into staples in the form of needs, not just wants.
+He was first to market with unproven products but quickly turned into staples in the form of needs, not just wants.

-Apple is one of the strongest brands in the world, which is due in large part to their army of evangelists.
-Proof is in the way a Mac customer will evangelize their computer and other Apple products.
+Apple is one of the strongest brands in the world, which is due in large part to its army of evangelists.
+The proof is how a Mac customer will evangelize their computer and other Apple products.
 Just ask a Mac user if he/she would consider switching to a PC.
 Most likely you’ll witness an amazing level of brand loyalty.

 Sign up for instant access to Shep’s research report on customer service and customer experience.